AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 # Transforms

-While [handlers] let you bring outside sources into API Mesh for Adobe Developer App Builder, [transforms] allow you to modify the schema in order to control the contents of your GraphQL requests and responses.
+While [handlers] let you bring outside sources into API Mesh for Adobe Developer App Builder, [transforms] allow you to modify the schema to control the contents of your GraphQL requests and responses.

 The API Mesh currently supports the following [transforms]: